duckduckgo/duckduckhack-docs/duckduckhack/resources/git-workflow.md

 One thing we love about DuckDuckHack is that it's frequently people's first open-source contribution.
 If that's the case for you, you might be encountering *Git* for the first time. **Git is a tool that allows many people to collaborate on one codebase.**

-This doc will show you how our worldwide community uses Git to collaborate on Instant Answers.

 At DuckDuckHack, we have several Git repositories (hosted on Github.com), which reflect the current state of Instant Answer code.
 The Instant Answers that run on DuckDuckGo.com come directly from these repositories.

 The two main repositories are Goodies and Spice.
 There's no particular reason to divide it this way, except that Goodies don't make external requests, and Spice Instant Answers do.